sahib/rmlint/docs/rmlint.1.rst

     extension.
 For example: ``banana.png`` and ``Banana.jpeg`` would be considered dupes, while ``apple.png`` and ``peach.png`` won't.
 The comparison is case-sensitive.

+:``--match-relative-path``:

+    Only consider files as dupes that have the same path, including the filename, relative to the given path.
+The comparison of every component is case-sensitive, unless ``--case-insensitive`` is set.

 :``--case-insensitive``:

     Make the ``--match-`` options above become case-insensitive for ASCII characters